theortsac/theortsac/README.md

 #### 🚀 Dreams:
 - Enter MIT 🎓
-- Work at Google 😎
+- Help the world in a Web3 way 😎
 - Found a successful startup 💵

 #### 🌱 Things I am doing: